Once Upon A Farm

 Underwriting support provided in part by Julia & Andrew Klein and Jeanne & Mark Bintrim, in memory of Joe & Ellie Miller; and Betsy Payette

 Grade 5 & up (Fall only)

-Students learn how the Pennsylvania German settlers provisioned themselves for the winter.
-Offered in the fall season, the program uses hands-on activities to demonstrate basic methods of food preservation such as drying, pickling, candying, and cellaring.
-Within the context of food preservation, students learn about aspects of basic physical science, such as compounds, mixtures, acids, and bases.
-Hands-on activities are varied and may include grinding grain and “stomping kraut.”
+Fifth grade students learn how the Pennsylvania German settlers provisioned themselves for the winter.
+Hands-on activities demonstrate basic methods of food preservation such as drying, pickling, candying and cellaring.
+Within the context of food preservation, students learn about acids and bases.
+Activities include “stomping kraut,” stringing fruits and veggies, and threshing and winnowing grains.
 The concept of self-sufficiency is explained as students compare and contrast the technology of the early 1800s with that of today.
-Students gain awareness of their reliance on modern agricultural industry and practices to provide for nutritional needs, and learn of its economic importance in the region.

 Underwriting support provided in part by Debi & Greg Duffey in memory of C. Alvin Henicle; and F&M Trust Company

 A culmination of the Renfrew experience.
 Students learn how the Renfrew property became a gift to the community of Waynesboro.
 They enjoy a tour of the Royer home (mansion house) and take a walking tour of the Royer farm (now Renfrew Park).
 Instructors help students pull together pieces of their past Renfrew experiences into a deeper understanding of the Royer/Renfrew farmstead…past, present, future.
 This class concludes with a graduation ceremony where students are recognized as Heritage Keepers of Renfrew.